in-hub/incore-docs/InCore.Foundation/Resource.rst

 Description
 ***********

-The Resource object provides the content of a file as a string.
+The Resource object provides the content of a local or remote file as a string.
 This can be used to easily process the content of text files or provide base64-encoded image data.

-:**› Inherits**: :ref:`Object <object_Object>`
+:**› Inherits**: :ref:`ByteArray <object_ByteArray>`

 Overview
 ********